Unique Gem Materials for Jewelry Design

 Many people's experience with fossils is limited to museums and shark's teeth.
 However, some fossils make for great jewelry!
 Each fossil tells a unique story.

 When most people think of fossils, they think of dinosaurs.
-The human fascination with these long-extinct giants extends well beyond museums.
+The human fascination with these long-extinct beasts extends well beyond museums.
 Though the reconstructed skeletons are a sight to behold, when cut and polished, gem-grade bone makes a unique and colorful jewelry material.
 As the bone becomes fossil, minerals (often colorful agate) replace its cells.
 The resulting patterns make for interesting, unique jewelry pieces.
 Though most gembone is legal, smugglers sometimes transport this material across borders.
 Always purchase from a trusted seller to ensure that your gembone is legal.

 Ammonites are marine molluscs that died out with the dinosaurs.
-Ammolite is gem-grade, iridescent ammonite shell, and occurs only in Late Cretaceous sediments in the Rocky Mountains.
+Ammolite is gem-grade, iridescent ammonite shell, which occurs only in Late Cretaceous sediments in the Rocky Mountains.
 Made primarily of aragonite, the same material that's a main constituent of pearl, ammolite can display any color of the rainbow with bright iridescence.
 Intense red, orange, and green are the most common, but bright blue, yellow, and purple also occur.
 Quality factors include the number of colors seen, iridescence, and the degree to which the specimen can be rotated with visible color play.
 Ammolite jewelry will certainly receive many compliments.

 Fossil tree sap, petrified over the last 30 million years or more, is another unique jewelry material.
-Pieces of amber containing insect remains are common collector’s items.
-However, pieces with rare insect species can hold high value.
-Buyer beware.
-Some dealers add modern insects to reconstituted amber to increase profits.
+Pieces of amber containing insect remains are common collector's items, but specimens with rare insect species can hold high value.
+However, be aware that some dealers add modern insects to reconstituted amber to increase profits.
 Unless you're an entomologist who can tell the difference, make sure you deal with a trusted seller.

-If you’re looking for something with a touch of danger, a toxic gem may be right up your alley.
+If you're looking for something with a touch of danger, a toxic gem may be right up your alley.
 Arsenic, lead, mercury, and hexavalent chromium are responsible for many deaths and environmental catastrophes.
-However, when handled safely and responsibly, these unique gem materials may be cut and set into an assembled stone that’s safe for wear.
+However, when handled safely and responsibly, the following unique gem materials may be cut and set into an assembled stone that's safe for wear.